 Landcare provides support to farmers and fishers across Australia.
 It helps with adoption of sustainable practices that deliver productivity and environmental outcomes.
 There are around 123,000 farmers in Australia.
 This includes around 11,500 people employed in Australia’s commercial fishing and aquaculture industry (ABS 2015).

 Many production and farming groups also operate in Australia and work towards sustainable agriculture outcomes.

 There are over 6,000 Landcare and related community and farmer groups in Australia.
 This includes Coastcare, Bushcare and Rivercare.
 Joining one of these groups helps you sustain your activities.
 You will also be part of a diverse network of like-minded people across Australia.

 As an individual there are plenty of ways to get involved in Landcare.
 These include:

 - sharing knowledge of sustainable agriculture and land management practices with your community

 - planting native plants in your garden

-- considering making a tax deductible donation to Landcare groups through Landcare Australia Limited
+- making a tax deductible donation to Landcare groups through Landcare Australia Limited

 - National Landcare Network